Botox Training for Nurses

 To help you break into the industry, we can provide you with a Level 7 qualification in Botulinum Toxins and Dermal Fillers.
 Upon completion of this course, you’ll meet the latest recommendations without having to study for a postgraduate degree.

-This is a course specially designed with nurses in mind, whether you’re entering the aesthetics industry for the first time or need refresher course to keep your skills up-to-date.
+This is a course specially designed with nurses in mind, whether you’re entering the aesthetics industry for the first time or need a refresher course to keep your skills up-to-date.

 So if you’re interested in learning the art of Botox injections, get in touch with us today.

-Five of the most frequently asked questions about Botox courses for nurses
+Frequently asked questions about Botox courses for nurses

 Will my work in aesthetics interfere with my nursing?